-- Students who enroll at the age of six (5) years old on or before August 1 of the same academic year will be placed in Kindergarten.
+- Students who enroll at the age of five (5) years old on or before December 31 of the year of enrollment are eligible for Kindergarten.

 - Students who transfer from the United States school system or from other American based programs will generally be placed according to their previous school’s recommendation and their age group.

 - Students transferring from schools or countries with an education program that closely corresponds to the American grade level system are placed in grades that most nearly approach the chronological age for the student taking into account the academic history